To make greater progress,

-Her race was a long shot and she almost gave up.
+Her candidacy was a long shot and she almost gave up.
 I asked her why she didn’t.
 She said, “that’s what self-determination is.
 You dig really deep when you don’t want to, and you decide to take one more step.”

 Gayle shares her parents’ belief that, no matter how humble your beginning, you can become just about anything you want.
 She says, “If you can imagine it, you can do it.”
 The most important thing to know is that “it’s easier to keep going when you have a goal that’s bigger than yourself.”

-Here are more tips on building self-determination:
+Here are more tips on building an out-sized career: